voxpupuli/gha-build-and-publish-a-container/README.md

 # Behavior

 The `main`-branch will always be tagged with the `development` container-tag.
-If one does a git-tag like `v1.0.0` this will also be a container-tag.
+If one does a git-tag like `v1.0.0` this will translate into `1.0.0` container-tag.
 The last git-tag also will be tagged with the `latest` container-tag.